Chiik Naab murals

 The Chiik Naab murals are a group of ancient Maya mural paintings located in a substructure of building 1 at the great acropolis of Chiik Naab in the Maya city of Calakmul in southern Campeche, Mexico.
 The paintings show various scenes of the daily life in the Maya city that includes the consumption of food and drink such as tamales and atole and the commerce by local market people.

 The murals stand out for their high conservation grade and for the unique content of their scenes.
 While the vast majority of Maya art and works illustrate political or religious themes highlighting the image of god or rulers, the Chiik Naab murals are entirely social scenes, a subject that is rarely represented, showing the image of a Maya market which has contributed to understanding the cultural traditions and daily lifestyle of the pre-Hispanic Maya society.

-The murals were discovered in 2004 during an archaeological research in the building 1 of the Chiik Naab acropolis where a big substructure was found inside constisting of a 12 metres high stepped pyramidal building completely covered by the mural paintings and whose construction is estimated to have been between the years 650 and 700 AD.
+The murals were discovered in 2004 during an archaeological research in building 1 of the Chiik Naab acropolis where a big substructure was found inside consisting of a 12 metres high stepped pyramidal building completely covered by the mural paintings and whose construction is estimated to have been between the years 650 and 700 AD.